geodezyx.stats package

 Returns:

-geodezyx.stats.stats.linear_reg_getvalue(X, a, b, full=True)
+geodezyx.stats.stats.linear_reg_getvalue(x, a, b, full=True)

 Parameters:

-• X (list or numpy.array) – Values
+• x (list or numpy.ndarray) – Input values.

-• full (bool) – True : return X , Y = aX + b , False : return Y = aX + b
+• full (bool, optional) – If True, return both X and Y = aX + b.
+If False, return only Y = aX + b.
+Default is True.

 Returns: